huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 <img src="Images/playbook2.JPG">
 <br>

-Congratulations you have now successfully deployed your first ansible playbook against a virtual network *REWORD*
+Congratulations you have now successfully deployed your first ansible playbook

 In future labs we will cover more uses for ansible in both a local and cloud environment